Enhanced Verifiable CPD from the

 AI and nuclear war

-Artificial Intelligence (AI) has emerged as a pivotal game-changer across industries, presenting an array of benefits.
+Artificial Intelligence (AI) has emerged as a central game-changer across industries, presenting an array of benefits.
 Yet, when applied to nuclear warfare, it threatens to introduce a frightening layer of volatility to an already precarious balance of power.

 An alarming new reality looms, where AI could inadvertently become the catalyst for nuclear conflict.